 Accusations relating to stealing from a trust or someone’s estate are serious and need to be treated as such.
 In Philadelphia, Delaware, Montgomery, or Bucks County, Fienman Defense can help.
 Call us today at (215) 839-9529 for a free and confidential consultation.

-Criminal Charges for Abusing a Power of Attorney
+Can You Go to Jail for Abusing a Power of Attorney?

 Theft